richtxteditor/Developer-Portfolio-Platform/README.md

 This project is an **iterative full-stack web application** designed as a personal portfolio and blog.
 It serves as a dynamic platform to continuously showcase my evolving skills, projects, and technical expertise as a software engineer.
 The application features a responsive frontend built with React, a robust backend powered by Django and Django Rest Framework, and integrates strong security practices, including a nonce-based Content Security Policy.

 This open-source framework provides a quick way to get a full-stack application up and running, leveraging the power of Django and React.
 Aspiring software engineers can utilize this project as a template to showcase their own work and administer their personal blog.
-While currently managed via a custom Django admin view, future iterations aim to integrate Wagtail's blogging CMS offerings.
+While currently managed via custom Django views, future iterations aim to integrate Wagtail's blogging CMS offerings while providing full customizability to the developer.

 ## 🚀 Features